apache/nuttx/configs/lm3s6965-ek/README.txt

   The Evaluation Kit includes an OLED graphics display.
 Features:

-  - RiT P14201 series display (www.ritekdisplay.com).
+  - RiT P14201 series display
-  - 128 columns by 96rows
+  - 128 columns by 96 rows
+  - 4-bit, 16-level gray scale.
   - High-contrast (typ.
 500:1)
   - Excellent brightness (120 cd/m2)
-  - Fast 10 us response with 128 x 96 pixel resolution.
+  - Fast 10 us response.

-  The OLED display has a built-in controller IC with synchronous serial and parallel interfaces.
+  The OLED display has a built-in controller IC with synchronous serial and parallel interfaces (SSD1329).
 Synchronous serial (SSI) is used on the EVB.
   The SSI port is shared with the microSD card slot.

   - PC7: OLED display data/control select (D/Cn)
   - PA3: OLED display chip select (CSn)